Top Round Roast

 My top round roast recipe turns a budget-friendly cut of beef into a flavorful and juicy roast.
 It’s a mostly hands-off meal with little prep needed.

 Roast beef is a family favorite in my household, but it’s too expensive to enjoy regularly.
 Enter my top round roast beef.
-It’s a much more affordable cut of the beef but also equally as elegant and incredibly easy to make.
+It’s a much more affordable cut of beef, but also equally elegant and incredibly easy to prepare.

 What is a top round roast?